Do You Have Enough Psychological Team Safety?

 If the entire leadership team does not have the trust required to have constructive and thoughtful debate without the fear of reprisal, they will not be able to create the level of commitment and the culture of accountability required to see plans through to fruition.

-High performing leadership teams model openness and encourage healthy debate with each other and their teams.
+When we assess organizational culture, we find that high performing leadership teams model openness and encourage healthy debate with each other and their teams.
 High performing team leaders consistently demonstrate supportive, inclusive, and consultative behaviors.

 20 Questions to Measure the Psychological Safety of Your Team